Sending e-mails via SMTP with PHPmailer and Gmail

 define('SMTPSERVER', 'smtp.yoursmtp.com'); // sec. smtp server

-Next we need to create a if/else statement using the variables for the second server (replace).
+Next we need to create an if/else statement using the variables for the second server (replace).

 function smtpmailer($to, $from, $from_name, $subject, $body, $is_gmail = true) {